All Episodes

 Because Wendy did yesterday.

-She said, No.
+She said, no.

 Okay, I'm pretty defiant.

-Open line Friday, ladies and gentlemen.
+Open Line Friday, ladies and gentlemen.

 Whatever you want to talk about.

-You are you tired of the uh of the foley titillation?
+Are you tired of the Foley titillation?

-Um look, I want I want to pick up on something I started with yesterday, and that is this this list.
+Look, I want to pick up on something I started with yesterday, and that is this list, the list it's being called, of gay congressional staffers.

-It is not so much gay congressmen, although they may be some of them on the list, but this is a list that's being circulated.
+It is not so much gay congressmen, although they may be some of them on the list.

 And hang on here, just to be specifically clear about this.

-Nancy Pelosi heard about I'm told Nancy Pelosi heard about this yesterday and got very angry.
+Nancy Pelosi heard about, I'm told, Nancy Pelosi heard about this yesterday and got very angry.

-Um she remembers what happens to John Kerry, as I pointed out yesterday and the Brett girl when they when they tried to out Mary Cheney in a debate, it just it is rubbed everybody the wrong way.
+She remembers what happens to John Kerry, as I pointed out yesterday, and the Brett girl when they tried to out Mary Cheney in a debate.

 But I want to tell you people what the purpose of this list is.

-Uh and and this, for those of you who say that there's nothing political going on here, that this is a legitimate scandal, and we gotta get to the bottom of it and blah, blah, blah, and then there's no conspiracy here.
+And this, for those of you who say that there's nothing political going on here, that this is a legitimate scandal and we've got to get to the bottom of it and blah, blah, blah.

 Let me just tell you this.

-I want you to listen to this because this is the objective that the uh people with this list and the Democrats have in using it.
+I want you to listen to this because this is the objective that the people with this list and the Democrats have in using it.

 They hope, by publishing this list, to illustrate for the first time how many gay Republicans there are in Washington, either as members of Congress or their staff.